|Dates||19th September - 2nd October 2023|

 ESTIMATED TOTAL COST per person -- £4400

 This ski-mountaineering expedition is based around ski itineraries we have run in Argentina in 2006, 2009, 2012 and 2017.
-The expedition will take the form of a road trip into some fairly remote mountains in northern Patagonia including the rarely visited Cordon del Viento near the giant volcano, Volcan Domuyo, 4709m.
-Domuyo is the highest peak in Patagonia.
-We'll be stopping in two different areas to make day trips and easier ski ascents, some of them on active volcanoes.
+The expedition will take the form of a road trip into some fairly remote mountains in northern Patagonia including the rarely visited Cordon del Viento.
+These mountains are near the giant volcano, Volcan Domuyo, 4709m, the highest peak in Patagonia.
+We'll be stopping in two different areas to make day trips and ski ascents, some of them on active volcanoes.
 This trip is suitable for those skiers who are new to ski touring, and requires little or no previous mountaineering experience.

-We'll start the expedition by flying out to he city of Neuquen, capital of the province of the same name.
+We'll start the expedition by flying out to the city of Neuquen, capital of the province of the same name.
 Then we'll head west to the Andes and the areas around the Paso Pino Hachado and Volcan Copahue.
 Copahue is a 3000m+ peak on the border with Chile that has a spectacular summit crater.
 When we were last there in 2017 it was erupting so ferociously that an ascent was not possible, so we skiied a nearby peak instead!

 Next on the agenda are ski ascents in the area around the town of Chos Malal.
-First off here we'll aim to ski either the 3978m high active volcano Volcan Tromen or the 3296m high Cerro Wayle (pictured on the top title photo).
-Finally we'll travel north to a camp by some hot springs at a place called Aguas Calientes from where we'll plan to ski in the Cordon del Viento on three or four of the days left.
-This will be on peaks up to 3000m high, such as Cerro las Papas (3040m), Cerro de la Puntilla (2940m) and Cuadruple Tres (3333m)
+First off we'll aim to ski either the 3978m high active volcano Volcan Tromen or the 3296m high Cerro Wayle.
+Then we'll travel north to a camp by some hot springs at a place called Aguas Calientes from where we plan to ski in the Cordon del Viento on three or four of the days left.
+These ascents will be on peaks up to around 3000m high, such as Cerro las Papas (3040m), Cerro de la Puntilla (2940m) and Cerro Cuadruple Tres (3333m)